 California Gov. Gavin Newsom has signed the state budget.
 Included in the budget is $75 million in reparations for survivors of forced sterilizations of prison inmates allowed under the state’s eugenics laws.

 Kelli Dillon has fought against the California Department of Corrections since 2006, but the forced sterilizations in correctional facilities across the nation began 11 years ago.
 In 1907, Indiana passed the first eugenics-based compulsory sterilization law in the world.
 Sterilization abuse against women’s consent peaked in the 1930s and ‘40s.
 Then it rose again in some states during the 1950s and ‘60s.

 Dillon is the founder of community empowerment organization “Back to Basics” in Los Angeles.
-In 2006, Dylan became the first survivor of sterilization abuse to sue the California Department of Corrections and Rehabilitation for damages.
+In 2006, Dillon became the first survivor of sterilization abuse to sue the California Department of Corrections and Rehabilitation for damages.
 In 2014, California banned coerced sterilizations which was motivated by her case.
 Her story is the subject of a new documentary titled “Belly of the Beast,” directed by Erika Cohn.

 Dillon compared her story to the women in ICE facilities to this day when she shared her incarceration experience on Democracy Now.
 She was incarcerated at the young age of 19.
 After seeking a doctor for female issues in prison at the age of 23, she was told she had an abnormal pap smear.
 The doctor discussed that if they found cancer, they would give her a hysterectomy.

 The doctor went into surgery to perform the cone biopsy procedure, an extensive form of cervical biopsy, and to remove some alleged cists.
 He then intentionally cut off the blood supply to her ovaries.

 “In the days of recovery, it felt like something wasn’t right,” Dillon said.